Me (stupidly): What are Bendaroos?

 1. If I took just one, would he notice that he should have had two?

-2. If he did notice, would he confront a stranger for taking his cookie?After much deliberation I left the man's cookies alone.
-I wanted him to enjoy the same experience I had when he woke up.
+2. If he did notice, would he confront a stranger for taking his cookie?Or so I thought.

 It was the early 80s, I was in 3rd grade, and for some reason I was convinced I had invented the word "Dingbat."
 I have no idea how I came to that conclusion, but I do remember the pride I felt.
 I had invented a word!